-Our beloved daughter Julie died ten years ago.
+Our beloved daughter Julie died of a stroke at the age of 35.
 We miss her greatly: her humor, her quiet wisdom, her cheerful voice, her zest for life, her thoughtfulness, her compassion, her silliness.
 But we're left with wonderful memories of her life, some of which are encapsulated here.

 The organization where Julie worked held a special conference in her honor.
 At the conclusion of the classified portion of the conference, family members were invited to attend the rest of the day's activities, and for us it was an extraordinary experience.
 Julie's coworkers from the local office, as well as from sister organizations in Baltimore and Princeton, talked about the impact of her technical contributions and what it was like to work with her.
 A colleague from MIT created a crossword puzzle for the occasion (with answers), and several coworkers performed their own compositions in Julie's honor: For Julie (listen to the music and see the score) and They Light the Way (hear the song and read the lyrics).